mofron/mofron-effect-font/README.md

 # mofron-effect-font
 [mofron](https://mofron.github.io/mofron/) is module based frontend framework.

-text font for mofron-comp-text component
+set text font for mofron-comp-text component

 format configure for each file automatically if you use local font